mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 Handles backing up the encrypted credentials to cloud storage.

+**Flows covered:**

+* Trigger a backup (manual or automatic), package the encrypted VCs, and upload to the user's cloud.
+* Report progress and last‑backup status back to the Settings screen.

 #### `backupAndRestore/restore`

 Handles fetching, decrypting, and verifying the backed‑up credentials during restore.

+**Flows covered:**

+* Locate and download the latest backup from the user's cloud.
+* Decrypt, verify, and re‑import the credentials into local storage.

 #### `backupAndRestore/backupAndRestoreSetup`